charmi3101/JavaScriptWebsite/README.md

 # JavaScriptWebsite
-A website purely based on javascript
+A website purely made using javascript